Asha-Empire/Game-Story/README.md

 #### 2769...

-In the year 2769, humanity began establishing colonies in other systems within the Asha galaxy.
-These colonies were set up on planets such as Novus in the Viridis system and Tierra in the Patrius system.
+In the year 2769, humanity began establishing colonies in other systems within the **Asha galaxy**.
+These colonies were set up on planets such as **Novus** in the **Viridis system** and **Tierra** planet in the **Patrius system**.
 This was made possible by the invention of the warp engine, which allowed spaceships to travel at faster-than-light speeds, enabling the colonization of distant star systems.
 These colonies served as outposts for humanity, providing new resources and opportunities for growth and expansion.

 #### 2770...